Utilities in Portugal: What are the Monthly Costs and How to Connect

 Internet, TV, Mobile and Phone Connection: Communications in Portugal

 Communications are quite good in Portugal, especially in Lisbon and Porto.
 After a few years of struggling, most clients now benefit from a reliable service with a very good upload speed.
+The situation is even better for those whose house is already in the covered area using fibre optic cables.

 Suppliers in Portugal

 There are quite a few good providers of internet, mobile and phone accounts in Portugal.
 You can easily get a bundle which will give you a landline phone line, wifi modem, internet, TV and SIM cards for your mobile phone account!
 This will cost you around €50 to €60 per month.
+The most popular company is Altice Portugal which owns MEO but here is a list of other companies to choose from:

 • NOS (website in Portuguese)